-Issues of mutual concern to the fire agencies of Stanislaus County were identified and the Fire Authority, through a work-group process, came together for the following purposes:
+Issues of mutual concern to the fire agencies of Stanislaus County were identified and through a work-group process, the Fire Authority came together for the following purposes:

-- Facilitate cooperation among the Fire Agencies and the County related to the allocation and use of the Less-Than-Countywide Fire Tax - Provide a forum for discussion and study of countywide issues of mutual interest - Identify, inventory, and comprehensively plan for solutions to countywide issues requiring multi-jurisdictional cooperation - Facilitate cooperation among the Fire Agencies and the County for specific purposes, interrelated actions, and for the adoption of common policies with respect to issues and problems which are common to the parties - Develop countywide plans and policies for growth and development
+- Facilitate cooperation among the Fire Agencies and the County related to the allocation and use of the Less Than County Wide Fire Tax. - Provide a forum for discussion and study of countywide issues of mutual interest. - Identify, inventory, and comprehensively plan for solutions to countywide issues requiring multi-jurisdictional cooperation. - Facilitate cooperation among the Fire Agencies and the County for specific purposes, interrelated actions, and for the adoption of common policies with respect to issues and problems which are common to the parties. - Develop countywide plans and policies for growth and development.

-The following agencies are signatory to the Joint Powers Agreement:
+The following agencies are signatory to the joint powers agreement:

+Burbank Paradise Fire District

+Denair Fire Protection District

+Keyes Fire District

+Mountain View Fire Protection District

+City of Oakdale

+City of Patterson

+Stanislaus Consolidated Fire District

+City of Ceres

+Hughson Fire District

+City of Modesto

+City of Newman

+Oakdale Fire Protection District

+Salida Fire District

+Stanislaus County Fire Warden

-Burbank Paradise Fire District Denair Fire Protection District Keyes Fire District Mountain View Fire Protection District City of Oakdale City of Patterson Stanislaus Consolidated Fire District City of Turlock Westport Fire District West Stanislaus Fire District City of Ceres Hughson Fire District City of Modesto City of Newman Oakdale Fire Protection District Salida Fire District Stanislaus County Fire Warden Turlock Rural Fire District Woodland Avenue Fire District Cal Fire - Santa Clara Unit The Stanislaus County Fire Authority Board is comprised of a representative from each fire agency listed above.
+City of Turlock

+Westport Fire District

+West Stanislaus Fire District

+Turlock Rural Fire District Woodland Avenue Fire District Cal Fire - Santa Clara Unit

+The Stanislaus County Fire Authority Board is comprised of a representative from each fire agency listed above.
 Each individual agency adopted a resolution to approve the Joint Powers Agreement in order to participate.
 Each representative is entitled to one vote.
 As outlined in the Joint Powers Agreement, the Stanislaus County Fire Warden's Office is the administering agency.
 The Fire Authority may designate any representative of a member agency to serve as Chairman, Vice-Chairman and Secretary.

 A quorum of at least one half of the member agencies is required for the Fire Authority to take action.
-A two-thirds majority of those members present are required to approve all fiscal matters, including the use of the Less-Than-Countywide Fire Tax, but not including expenditures of less than \$500.
+A two-thirds majority of those members present are required to approve all fiscal matters, including the use of the Less Than County-Wide Fire Tax, but not including expenditures of less than \$500.